 The outcome of 1967 elections drastically changed the balance of power inside the Congress.
-The position dominant Syndicate got weakened as many of the Syndicate loyalists including its president, Kamraj lost the Loksabha election or of state assemblies.
+The powerful Syndicate got weakened as many of its loyalists including the president, Kamraj lost the Loksabha election or of state assemblies.
 Though Indira Gandhi had acquired a certain control over the government after the blow suffered by the Syndicate, she hardly had any organizational base in the party.

-Moreover, Kamraj got re-elected to parliament by winning by-elections tried to be assertive in his position that it is the party (Syndicate) should form the policies and the government should be accountable to the party for its implementation.
+Moreover, Kamraj got re-elected to parliament by winning by-elections tried to assert his position by stating that it is the party (Syndicate) should form the policies and the government should be accountable to the party for its implementation.